victormartinez/victormartinez.github.io/content/blog/2017/2017-08-21-Providing_static_files_in_your_Django_app_with_Amazon_S3/index.md

 - Line 6: We want to preload the S3 metadata.
 - Line 7: It is necessary to provide the bucket name you created at Amazon S3.
 - Lines 8-9: Config will look for env vars or an .env file with those variables.
 In a local environment they will be blank because we will not send files to S3 in development mode.
 However, in production we will set those variables.
 - Lines 11-12: Those variables will explicit define which storage our project will use to store the static files.
-In local environment the default value will the ordinary backend (StaticFilesStorage and FileSystemStorage).
+In local environment the default value will be the ordinary backend (StaticFilesStorage and FileSystemStorage).
 However, in production, we will set the backends responsible for sending the file to S3.
 - Lines 14-15: Point to the static and media urls.
 In production they store the amazon s3 url that correspond to each type (static or media).
 - Lines 17-20: AWS Headers that explicit our cache policy.
 - Lines 22-23: Those variables tell our backend where are our media and static files.
 They are used in our s3util.py file.